learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 ## Introduction

 During data analysis, You have to satisfy a number of assumptions for the underlying dataset as we have seen before.
-One of the most common assumptions that you will come across with is the "Normality Assumption" i.e. the underlying data belongs to a normal distribution.
+One of the most common assumptions that you will come across is the "Normality Assumption" i.e. the underlying data belongs to a normal distribution.

-If a certain distribution is not found to be normally distributed (i.e. data with kurtosis and skew while doing linear regression), you may first answer a question like:  “Given my data … if there is a deviation from normality, will there be a material impact my results?”
+If a certain distribution is not found to be normally distributed (i.e. data with kurtosis and skew while doing linear regression), you may first answer a question like: “Given my data … if there is a deviation from normality, will there be a material impact on my results?”

-In this lesson we'll look at a popular statistical test for satisfying the normality assumption, The Kolmogorov-Smirnov Test, or simply, the KS-test.
+In this lesson, we'll look at a popular statistical test for satisfying the normality assumption, The Kolmogorov-Smirnov Test, or simply, the KS-test.

 ## Objectives